-To do well on this paper, candidates are required to show thorough understanding of, and effective reference to, the key concepts of audience and industry.
-They should demonstrate an understanding of the wider issues, contexts, and debates, and link this to the question, and refer to texts from a range of effective and appropriate case studies, using these to explore their chosen media area.
-Relevant media theories should be used effectively in response to the question.
+The strongest candidates in this section show a thorough understanding of, and make effective reference to, the key concepts of audience and industry.
+They evidence an understanding of the wider issues, contexts, and debates, and link this to the question, supporting their response with textual examples from multiple effective and appropriate case studies, using these to explore their chosen media area.
+Relevant media theories would be used effectively in response to the question.

-Most candidates followed case studies taught by their centre, and these tended to follow a similar pattern: an independent (international or domestic, acclaimed and successful or of limited success) and a blockbuster, or tent pole product (such as Bait, Parasite, and Disney/Marvel's 'Avengers' films).
-This problem with this approach is that candidates only have information from 2-3 case studies from which to shape their answer, which can be self-limiting and discourage full engagement with the key concepts.
-A more successful approach allows candidates more freedom to research each area outlined in the specification, building up their own resources and case studies from each area (and perhaps even across various industries), which would better equip them to engage more meaningfully with Section B.
+Many candidates provided acclaimed and successful blockbuster or tent pole products as case studies (such as Disney/Marvel's 'Avengers' films, F&F Franchise, or Barbie/Oppenheimer).
+There is evidence that some centers have reconsidered their approach in teaching case studies.
+Candidates demonstrated more freedom and evidence of building up their own resources and case studies from each area (and perhaps even across various industries), which has better equipped them to engage more meaningfully with Section B.

-Some responses did not fully address the question, providing a generalised or statistical overview of the case study/studies rather than addressing the stem of the question.
-Occasionally, some candidates use case studies which did not meet the requirement that the primary texts are from within 5 years of the examination date.
-Some responses were without any case study material at all, evidencing little more than a layman's understanding of the key concepts of audiences and institutions.
+Some responses did not fully address the question, providing a generalised or statistical overview of a case study rather than addressing the stem of the question.
+Occasionally, responses were not credit-worthy, given that the focus is on recent (within the last five years of the exam date) and relevant examples.
+A handful of responses were without any case study material at all, evidencing little more than a layman's understanding of the key concepts of audiences and institutions.
 Candidates should be encouraged to practice how they might use their case study material to respond directly to questions.
+Candidates who were able to respond to the question and the discussions surrounding them were able to respond more effectively.